JelleKUL/segmentationtools/docs/source/information/overview.md

 - segmentation methods
   - A lot of point based segmentation networks with normalized point clouds
+  - This means they don't directly work with the geometry, but a abstraction of it
+  - In meshes, the most detailed part is the texture information
   - rgb is mostly used as a extra parameter in geometry based segmentation, making it difficult to group repeating textures with distinct colors
   - a lot of image based segmentation from localised images
   - The uv map is rerely used to segment the scene, mostly because of the lack of a one to one relation between the scene and the taxture map.